bradcar/bno08x_i2c_spi_MicroPython/README.md

 The data and the metadata for each report can be accessed at the same time using ".full".
 In this way, the accuracy and the usec-accurate timestamp  of a particular report is returned at the same time.
 The timestamp_us is synchronized with the host's usec time.
-This is recommended for high-frequency applications (>5Hz).
+Understanding timestamps is recommended for high-frequency applications (>5Hz).

     accel_x, accel_y, accel_z, accuracy, timestamp_us = bno.acceleration.full